DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Introduction

-We further conduct extensive experiments based on DuReader\textsubscript{robust}.
-The experimental results show that the models based on pre-trained LMs perform much worse than human does on the robustness test set, although they perform as well as human on in-domain test set.
-Additionally, we have the following major findings about the behavior of existing models: (1) if a paraphrased question has more words rephrased from the original question, it is more likely that an MRC model gives a different answer.
-(2) if a question has more words appearing in a misleading sentence, it is more likely that an MRC model fails on the question.
-(3) the domain knowledge is a key factor that affects the generalization ability of MRC models.
+We conduct extensive experiments based on DuReader$\rm_\mathbf{robust}$.
+The experimental results show that the models based on pre-trained language models (LMs) ~\cite{devlin2018bert,sun2019ernie,Liu2019RoBERTaAR} do not perform well on the challenge set.
+Besides, we have the following findings on the behaviors of the models: (1) if a paraphrased question contains more words rephrased from the original question, it is more likely that MRC models provide different answers; (2) the trap spans which share more words with the questions easily mislead MRC models; (3) domain knowledge is a key factor that affects the generalization ability of MRC models.

-In this paper, we have the following contributions: \begin{itemize}[noitemsep] \item We create a dataset namely DuReader\textsubscript{robust} to comprehensively evaluate the robustness issues of neural MRC models, including \textit{over-sensitivity}, \textit{over-sensitivity} and \textit{generalization}. \item We collect the true natural questions and documents to present the robustness challenge when applying the neural models to the real-world applications. \item We conduct extensive experiments to evaluate the MRC models based on pre-trained LMs.
-The experimental results demonstrate the robustness issues of these models, which may give the insights for future model development. \end{itemize}